 6. The next step is to fill the petals with fiber to make a pillow.

-I found on Amazon also 100% organic cotton fiber to fill pillows .
-I didn’t buy it yet but I think it’s a great Eco Friendly Stuffing to make custom pillows.
+I found on Amazon also 100% organic cotton fiber to fill pillows.
+I didn’t buy it yet but I think it’s a great Eco-Friendly Stuffing to make custom pillows.

-“Grown on a certified organic farm in Texas, this cotton fiber is right off the farm, and has not been ginned or cleaned.
+“Grown on a certified organic farm in Texas, this cotton fiber is right off the farm and has not been ginned or cleaned.
 That means there are cotton seeds and sometimes small pieces of the cotton plant mixed in.
 Raw cotton is often used for stuffing or cushioning and it’s common to have some other plant matter besides the fiber.
 Grown without the use of pesticides and herbicides, this organic fiber is as natural as it gets! “

 While filling the petals check if it doesn’t look distorted or misshapen overall.

 Take a generous handful of filling and begin stuffing in a place near the circle farthest from the seam opening.
 With your fingers gently, but firmly, push the filling into the petal.
 Repeat a few times gradually working your way toward the seam opening.
-If you see any lamps forming fix it by adding a little bit more filling to the area.
+If you see any lamps forming fix them by adding a little bit more filling to the area.

 Fill all 5 petals and take one last look at the pillow from the outside so you can fix any problem areas.

 7. The next step is to hand sew the seams closed.
-First, use pins to close the seams – insert first pin in the middle of the petal connecting notches.
+First, use pins to close the seams – insert the first pin in the middle of the petal connecting notches.
 And after that baste the seams by hand.
 As you sew, continue to manipulate the fill making sure no stuffing pokes out of the seam.